Asilbec/react-vtk.js/python/modelTraining/README.md

+### Generating COVID-19 Classification Models

-This code was used to generate models to classify COVID-19 ct images.
+This explains the variety of methods and techniques that were utilized to train models to identify COVID-19 in axial CT scans.

 ## Dataset
 The dataset used contains 2D axial slices from CT scans of the lungs in patients with and without COVID-19.